kfwong/avpn-v2.1/wp-content/plugins/custom-share-buttons-with-floating-sidebar/readme.txt

 == Frequently Asked Questions ==
 1.How add floating share buttons on my website?

-After active the plugin you have must need to enable this plugin and cheked the checkbox other settings as well.
+After active the plugin you have must need to enable this plugin through the plugin settings.

 2.Can i change the custom share buttons images from admin?